KalpeshKalsariya/RSAEncryptionDecryption/README.md

 This project demonstrates how to perform RSA encryption and decryption using Swift and the Security framework.
 The app includes a simple user interface where users can enter a message, which is then encrypted and decrypted using RSA keys.

+To understand more about RSA encryption and decryption, you can also visit online tool(https://www.devglan.com/online-tools/rsa-encryption-decryption) for experimentation and further learning.

 # Features
 - Generate RSA key pairs (private and public keys)
 - Encrypt data using RSA/ECB/PKCS1Padding